tub-rip/eventvision2023/index.md

 <p><div style="text-align: justify">
   Research papers and demos are solicited in, but not limited to, the topics listed above.
+</div></p>

-  Paper submissions must adhere to the CVPR 2023 paper submission style, format and length restrictions.
+  - <b>Paper</b> submissions must adhere to the CVPR 2023 paper submission style, format and length restrictions.
   See the <a href="https://cvpr2023.thecvf.com/Conferences/2023/AuthorGuidelines">author guidelines</a> and <a href="https://media.icml.cc/Conferences/CVPR2023/cvpr2023-author_kit-v1_1-1.zip">template</a> provided by the CVPR 2023 main conference.
 See also the policy of <a href="https://iccv2023.thecvf.com/policies-361500-2-20-15.php">Dual/Double Submissions of concurrently-reviewed conferences, such as ICCV</a>.
-  Authors may want to limit the submission to four pages (excluding references) if that is their case.
-</div></p>
+  - For <b>demo</b> abstract submission, authors are encouraged to submit an abstract of up to 2 pages using the same template as CVPR 2023 paper submissions.

 <p><div style="text-align: justify">
   A double blind peer-review process of the submissions received is carried out via CMT.